Shelby219/Your-Thrift-Co./README.md

 - As a User I want to leave comments on items
 - As a User I want to like other user's items
 - As a User I want to follow other users and have them follow me
-- As a User I want to leave reviews on a user when I make a purchase
 - As a User I want to leave a review on a user that has bought an item from me
 - As a User Selling I want to receive a email when I have sold an item
 - As a User Buyer I want to received order confirmation and shipping confirmation